danb0b/danb0b.github.io/_recipes/blueberries-with-lemon-cream.md

   - dessert
 from: Amalia Aleck
 ---
-Blending vanilla yougurt and reduced-fat cream cheese creates a topping that\'s as virtuous as it is delicious.
+Blending vanilla yougurt and reduced-fat cream cheese creates a topping that's as virtuous as it is delicious.
 Any fresh berry can be used in this recipe.
-Easy, and takes 10 minutes\
+Easy, and takes 10 minutes

-\
-Makes 4 servings, 1/2 cup each\
+Makes 4 servings, 1/2 cup each

-\
-INGREDIENTS:\
+## Ingredients

 -   4 ounces reduced-fat cream cheese (Neufchatel)
 -   3/4 cup low-fat vanilla yogurt